Transaminase

 Transaminases or aminotransferases are enzymes that catalyze a transamination reaction between an amino acid and an α-keto acid.
 They are important in the synthesis of amino acids, which form proteins.

+Two important transaminase enzymes, aspartate transaminase (AST), and alanine transaminase (ALT), are commonly used as indicators of liver and cardiac health.

 Function and mechanism

-An amino acid contains an amine (NH2) group.
+An amino acid contains an amino (NH2) group.
 A keto acid contains a keto (=O) group.
 In transamination, the NH2 group on one molecule is exchanged with the =O group on the other molecule.
 The amino acid becomes a keto acid, and the keto acid becomes an amino acid.

-Most transaminases are protein enzymes.
-However, some transamination activities of the ribosome have been found to be catalyzed by ribozymes (RNA enzymes).
-Examples being the hammerhead ribozyme, the VS ribozyme and the hairpin ribozyme.

 Transaminases require the coenzyme pyridoxal phosphate, which is converted into pyridoxamine in the first half-reaction, when an amino acid is converted into a keto acid.
 Enzyme-bound pyridoxamine in turn reacts with pyruvate, oxaloacetate, or alpha-ketoglutarate, giving alanine, aspartic acid, or glutamic acid, respectively.
 Many transamination reactions occur in tissues, catalysed by transaminases specific for a particular amino/keto acid pair.
 The reactions are readily reversible, the direction being determined by which of the reactants are in excess.
 This reversibility can be exploited for synthetic chemistry applications to achieve the synthesis of valuable chiral amines.
 The specific enzymes are named from one of the reactant pairs, for example; the reaction between glutamic acid and pyruvic acid to make alpha ketoglutaric acid and alanine is called alanine transaminase and was originally called glutamic-pyruvic transaminase or GPT for short.

 Tissue transaminase activities can be investigated by incubating a homogenate with various amino/keto acid pairs.
 Transamination is demonstrated if the corresponding new amino acid and keto acid are formed, as revealed by paper chromatography.
 Reversibility is demonstrated by using the complementary keto/amino acid pair as starting reactants.
-After chromatogram has been taken out of the solvent the chromatogram is then treated with ninhydrin to locate the spots..
+After chromatogram has been taken out of the solvent the chromatogram is then treated with ninhydrin to locate the spots.